Penetration-free Solid-Fluid Interaction on Shells and Rods: Introduction

 \section{Introduction}

 The interactions between interfacial fluids and thin solids, such as shells and rods, are widespread phenomena that occur frequently in nature.
 These interactions manifest in various captivating forms, including raindrops falling on lotus leaves, dewdrops gathering on grasses, sweat drops coalescing between wet hairs, aquatic insects skimming across water surfaces, and rain splashes pouring onto an umbrella surface, just to name a few examples.
 These visually intriguing processes often involve vivid vibrations of thin shells or rods, as well as deformation and splashing of liquid volumes due to surface tension.
 More interestingly, these phenomena also encompass a myriad of contact interactions between the solid surface and fluid interface, which give rise to various visually appealing interaction behaviors on small scales.
-These solid-fluid coupling systems have consistently captured the attention of researchers across computer graphics and computational physics, motivating the development of a plethora of numerical algorithms to unravel their geometric and dynamic complexities in different aspects.
+These solid-fluid coupling systems have consistently captured the attention of researchers across computer graphics and computational physics, motivating the development of a plethora of numerical algorithms (e.g.,\cite{ruan2021solid, takahashi2022elastomonolith, robinson2008two}) to unravel their geometric and dynamic complexities in different aspects.

-The accurate and robust treatment of solid-fluid contact is fundamental in constructing an effective numerical solver to model these intricate phenomena.
-Unlike the coupling between airflow and thin objects, such as insect wings \cite{salami2019review} or dandelion seeds \cite{qiu2021numerical}, where the solid geometry is fully immersed in the flow field and momentum exchanges occur solely on the solid surface, the interaction between interfacial fluid volumes and thin elastic objects primarily relies on contact to exchange momentum and enable dynamic coupling.
+The robust treatment of solid-fluid contact is fundamental in constructing an effective numerical solver to model these intricate phenomena.
+The interaction between interfacial fluid volumes and thin elastic objects primarily relies on contact to exchange momentum and enable dynamic coupling.
 In scenarios involving surface tension, the elastocapillary coupling mechanics also rely on the evolution of the contact area and its contours, which drive the interfacial energy minimization processes.
-Therefore, the development of an effective procedure capable of accurately capturing and representing the solid-fluid contact process plays a critical role in facilitating these challenging simulations.
+Therefore, the development of an effective procedure capable of capturing and representing the solid-fluid contact process plays a critical role in facilitating these challenging simulations.